Have you made the most out of geometric patterns?

 Mix and matching shapes, patterns and colors can help you create really dynamic and beautiful compositions.
 Check out this example by G Design Studio for the Greece design college ‘Vakalo’.
 By creating a variety of different compositions of shapes, patterns, and colors, these designs are kept playful, sharp and engaging.

 As G Design Studio notes, “We used bold patterns associated with Vakalo’s two specialist subjects: graphic design and interior design.
 These patterns were inspired by the basic design course, which is the foundation for composition and synthesis.”

 So, mix your elements around, see what matches and what clashes and see what beautiful variations you can come up with.

-The previous examples we’ve looked at have all been vibrantly coloured, but what about if we subtract that colour and go back to basics?
+The previous examples we’ve looked at have all been vibrantly colored, but what about if we subtract that color and go back to basics?
 A geometric, monochromatic design can be very sharp and even more effective.
 Check out this example by Kilo Studio for Flock Cafe.

 As the designers note “The idea of ‘Coming together’ was used in the identity where various patterns representing different parts of the café are assembled in seemingly unlimited combinations.”